Learning to Retrieve User History and Generate User Profiles for Personalized Persuasiveness Prediction: User Profiling Framework

 \subsection{Training}

 Our framework consists of two learnable components: the query generation module ($\phi^{\text{query}}$) and the profiler ($\phi^{\text{prof}}$).
-The overall training pipeline proceeds in three stages: \emph{profiler training}, \emph{persuasion utility scoring}, and \emph{query generator training} (Figure~\ref{fig:pipeline}d--f).
-We first train the profiler using randomly retrieved records (Section~\ref{sec:profiler_training}), and then train the query generator (Section~\ref{sec:query_generation}) using supervision derived from persuasion utility scoring (Section~\ref{sec:persuasion_utility_scoring}), which estimates each record’s contribution to view-change prediction performance.
+We jointly optimize them in three stages: \emph{profiler training}, \emph{record-level persuasion utility scoring}, and \emph{query generator training} (Figure~\ref{fig:pipeline}d--f).
+We first train the profiler to generate effective user profiles from retrieved records for view-change prediction (Section~\ref{sec:profiler_training}).
+Next, we train the query generator to produce queries that can retrieve effective user records (Section~\ref{sec:query_generation}), where the utility of each user record is scored based on the effectiveness of its resulting profiles for view-change prediction (Section~\ref{sec:persuasion_utility_scoring}).